Manifest Destiny 2011: Critical response

 As had been the case with the original version of the opera, Manifest Destiny 2011 received mixed reviews.
 While the set design and staging concept was well received and the singers were generally praised for their performances, the music, libretto and plot were greeted with both positive and negative responses.

-In classical music web magazine Bachtrack, Katy S. Austin praised the score for its "ravishing harmonies and tense orchestration" and commented "The ensemble – Violin, Viola, Clarinet and Cello –brought out the powerful depths of Keith Burstein's score with the dignity and sensitivitiy it deserves".
+In classical music web magazine Bachtrack, Katy S. Austin praised the score for its "ravishing harmonies and tense orchestration" and commented "The ensemble – Violin, Viola, Clarinet and Cello –brought out the powerful depths of Keith Burstein's score with the dignity and sensitivity it deserves".